Need to Know:

 - Due date for submission of first draft of GLS 598 final projects to final project directors for Fall 2014 graduates

 Monday, October 6, 2014

-- Students/director ensure that formatting of the Fall 2014 final project review copy meets the formatting requirements of the MALS
+- Students/directors ensure that formatting of the Fall 2014 final project review copies meet the formatting requirements of the MALS

 Final Project Formatting Requirements Manual.